 Secondly, If you plan to do it the official way and manually remove the filter glued to the main housing, you may void the warranty and expose the image sensor to dust.
 Another side-effect we’ve found is when you take the main housing off to remove the filter, you may move it a little bit so the main housing will no longer be strictly centered as a lens holder.

 To conclude, there is no out-of-box experience for NoIR applications like the V1/V2 cameras offer.
-You will have to wait for the 3-party manufacturers to build customized HQ NoIR cameras if you want an easy way out.
+You will have to choose the 3-party manufacturers that build Pi-compatible IMX477 Camera Modules, like Arducam.

 The lower-end lens recommended for the HQ camera has a 3MP mark on the top, which has raised lots of controversy among the community.
 However, that is an unavoidable concession for the balance.

 Where are the lenses for the High Quality Camera from?

 We can pretty much say that no manufacturer will ever be willing to produce a CS-Mount lens exclusively for the Raspberry Pi High Quality Camera.
 After all, it’s such a trivial part when you consider how massive the whole video surveillance market is.